Avoiding the Crowds

 After I got my shots of the reflection I then waited till they opened up the West Gallery at 6:15am.

-I soon realized that it wasn’t really worth waiting to go through the West Gallery along with everyone else so I went and entered just to the right of the west gallery, bypassing everyone to get into the, cruciform cloister room, second and fourth image shown below.
+I soon realized that it wasn’t really worth waiting to go through the West Gallery entrance along with everyone else.
+I entered just to the right of the west gallery, bypassing everyone to get into the, cruciform cloister room, second and fourth image shown below.

 I’ll continue on where I leave off here in the coming weeks with another post regarding Angkor Wat.